nischalbijukchhe/fuzzking/README.md

 - **Adjust Base Parameters:**
   The script uses base flags (e.g., `-t 50` for threading).
 You can modify these settings directly in the script to suit your testing environment.
-- **Extend Functionality:**
-  Feel free to add or modify options in the `execute_ffuf_command` function to tailor the toolkit to your specific needs.

 ---

 ## Credits

 - **NEPAX:** Author of the script.
-- **LOSTSEC:** Special thanks for inspiration and contributions.
+- **LOSTSEC:** Special thanks for inspiration and amazing article you can find on https://osintteam.blog/ffuf-mastery-the-ultimate-web-fuzzing-guide-f7755c396b92.

 ---